arifulhaqueuc/find-cheap-airfares/README.md

 ### Future Direction / Areas of Improvement
 Next possible improvements are expected
-	- Complete the build of classifier
+  - Update the classifier
-	- Add some real life functionalities
+  - Start adding the desired functionalites

 ### Support / Found a bug?